 Bear Spring Mountain

-- Address: 512 East Trout Brook Road, Downsville, NY 13755
+- Address: 512 East Trout Brook Road, Downsville, NY 13755 (directions below)

 - Campground Phone: (607) 865-6989

 - Regional Office Phone: (518) 357-2289

-Campground Map PDF File (300 KB)
+Campground Map PDF File (1.57 MB)

 Bear Spring Mountain is located in the western end of the Catskill Forest Preserve.
 The campgrounds beach, boat rental, and multi-use trail system offers fun for all ages.
 For the horse riding enthusiast, Spruce Grove camping and trail system is one of a kind facility in the Catskill region.
 This region is also known for its excellent hunting and fishing.

 41 tent and trailer sites; picnic area with tables, grills, volleyball and pavilion rental; rowboat, canoe, kayak and paddle boat rentals; firewood sales; trailer dump station; recycling center; flush toilets and hot showers at Launt Pond Area; boat launch; sand beach; 24 horse tie stalls and horse accessible ramp; 24 miles of multi-use trails.
 Please note: There are no horse rentals available at this campground.
 Proof of current negative Coggins Certificate is required for all horses entering the campground.
 Out-of state horse owners will be required to produce a 30-day health certificate Patrons must carry each horse's health papers with them at all times.